If your site is too slow, you might lose your patience…but more importantly, your money!

 See how the bounce probability is affected by the loading speed:

 – For 1 second delay in page load time means 11% loss of page views.

 – 70% of customers who report dissatisfaction with website perfomance are less likely to buy from that same site again.Source: Skilled Research, 2017

 Moreover, the survey shows how site load time affects a page’s conversion rate:

 1 second delay means a 7% reduction in conversions.

-Now that you know that a slow website doesn’t just lead to aggravation and frustration, but losing money as well, let’s understand the two main components of a fast website.
+Now that you know that a slow website doesn’t just lead to lost of patience and frustration, but losing money as well, let’s understand the two main components of a fast website.

 2. What makes a website fast